wp-plugins/secsign/readme.txt

 7. The options for self enrollment whether a user can assign his or her SecSign ID by him- or herself and whether a user can create a new account.

 == Changelog ==
+= 1.2 =
+* Fixed compatibility issue with WordPress Download Manager Plugin 2.6.96 and newer.

 = 1.1 =
 * Responsive Design
 * Code Review